 These spreadsheets often contain inputs from untrusted sources.
 Did you know that transactional details, survey responses, and other user-supplied fields in these files can be used to attack your website?

-“Download as a CSV” feature sometime does not properly “escape” fields.
-This allows an adversary to turn a field into active content so when a response team download the csv and open it, the active content gets executed.
-Vulnerability also known as “Formula Injection”.
+“Download as a CSV” feature sometimes does not properly “escape” fields.
+This allows an adversary to turn a field into active content so when a response team downloads the CSV and opens it, the active content gets executed.
+Vulnerability also is known as “Formula Injection”.